 Cambridge Curriculum (Cambridge International School)

-As part of this Cambridge academic programme, pupils sit standardised progress tests from Primary 5 onwards in Science & English subjects in which their performance is assessed against international standards.
+As part of this Cambridge academic programme, pupils sit standardised progress tests from Primary 5 onwards in Science/Biology, Art & Design, English subjects in which their performance is assessed against international standards.
 In Secondary, students have the opportunity to sit the iGCSE – globally standardised subject specific examinations.

-Following this international project, our students take the IGCSE examinations in English as a Second Language and Science/Biology, thus complementing their national curriculum with a programme that enjoys a worldwide reputation as an excellent preparation for university, the world of work and life in general.
+Following this international project, our students take the IGCSE examinations in English as a Second Language and Art & Design, thus complementing their national curriculum with a programme that enjoys a worldwide reputation as an excellent preparation for university, the world of work and life in general.
 They are an endorsement of the educational level of our students with high international recognition.

 The Cambridge International CLIL methodology allows our students to think, reason and learn in English through the content of the programme’s subjects such as Science, ICT and SpeakArt.